react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 }
 ```

-After changing the `render` function to connect the drop target and to show the highlight overlay, here is what `BoardSquare` came to be:
+After changing the `render` function to connect the drop target and show the highlight overlay, here is what `BoardSquare` came to be:

 -------------------
 ```js